 Certain drugs and medications can increase the risk of agonal breathing due to their impact on the autonomic nervous system.
 Other risk factors include advanced age, smoking, obesity, and underlying health conditions such as hypertension or diabetes.
 It is important to be aware of these risk factors so that appropriate medical treatment can be sought if agonal breathing is suspected.

 The treatment for agonal breathing depends on the underlying cause.
-In cases of cardiac arrest, cardiopulmonary resuscitation (CPR) and defibrillation may be needed to restore a normal heartbeat.
+In cases of heart failure, cardiopulmonary resuscitation (CPR) and defibrillation may be needed to restore a normal heartbeat.
 For respiratory failure, supplemental oxygen and other treatments may be used to support breathing.
 Medications such as sedatives or muscle relaxants may sometimes be given to help control breathing.

 CPR (Cardiopulmonary Resuscitation) can be used to help with agonal breathing by restoring circulation and oxygenation to the body.
-It is important to begin CPR as soon as possible when agonal breathing is present, as it is often a sign of cardiac arrest or respiratory failure.
+It is important to begin CPR as soon as possible when agonal breathing is present, as it is often a sign of cardiorespiratory failure.
 During CPR, chest compressions are used to maintain circulation and help restore oxygen flow to the body.
 This can help to reduce the severity of agonal breathing and may even restore normal breathing.

 You can respond to cases of agonal breaths by providing CPR chest compressions at a rate of 100-120 beats per minute.
 If available, utilize an automated external defibrillator (AED) to restart the heart of someone in sudden cardiac arrest.
 Research indicates that cardiac arrest victims exhibiting agonal breathing are likely to benefit most from rapid CPR and defibrillation, increasing their likelihood of survival.